caffedrine/RemoteControlledCarDevelopement/README.md

 # List of components
 Before proceeding, make sure you have the possibility to print the frame of car using a 3D Printer!
 It is in folder 3D_Design.
 Also don't forget to print the wheels!
+Also make sure you have the possibility to create Printed Circuit Board (PCB).

 ### Main components required:
   1. **2x QRE1113** - SparkFun RedBot Sensor - Line Follower